Nickoranteng/state-comparator/README.md

 # Programming Languages

-Python Codes to analyse the data were written in python jupyter notebook
+* Python --Codes to analyse the data were written in python jupyter notebook

-Excel We used excel to clean up data to conform to our standards
+* Excel --We used excel to clean up data to conform to our standards

 # Data Source
 * Bureau of Economic Analysis https://www.bea.gov